nicolvisser/ZeroSyl/README.md

 python visualizations/view_boosted_embeddings_1k_steps.py
 ```

+You can modify the `STEM` constant in these script if you want to plot different examples from LibriSpeech

-In these examples (except the one with discrete tokens) you can play around with `ZeroSylBase`'s hyperparamters by modifying the following attributes right after the model was loaded:
+You can also play around with `ZeroSylBase`'s hyperparamters by modifying the following attributes right after the model was loaded:

 ```python
 model = ZeroSylBase.from_pretrained_checkpoint(checkpoint_path).cuda()